prithvijitbasak/react-weather-app/README.md

 npm run dev
 ```

-I have changed the build script so to build the project do this :-
+To deploy the project :-

 ```
-npm run deploy
+npm run build
 ```

 ## Tech stacks used